37th LEGISLATIVE DISTRICT DEMOCRATIC ORGANIZATION BYLAWS

 Section 1.
 Eligibility to Vote.
 All persons who have been members for at least twenty-five days prior to the endorsement meeting, as certified by the Treasurer, shall be eligible to vote on endorsements addressed in that meeting.
-The deadline for the membership certification shall be midnight of the 25th day before the endorsement meeting.
-That deadline will be met by a membership candidate who submits appropriate membership information and dues payment (Article II) to the Chair or Treasurer in a letter postmarked by the deadline time and date.
+That deadline for membership will be met by submitting appropriate membership information and dues payment (Article II) to the Chair or Treasurer by the deadline time and date.

 Section 2.
 Eligibility for Endorsement.
-To be eligible for endorsement by the 37th District Democratic Organization, candidates, except those seeking judicial offices, must declare that they are a Democrat or have a completed KCDCC Candidate Questionnaire on file with the KCDCC declaring himself or herself a Democrat.
+To be eligible for endorsement by the 37th District Democratic Organization, candidates, except those seeking judicial offices, must declare in writing that they are a Democrat.
+An option is to have a completed KCDCC Candidate Questionnaire on file with the KCDCC declaring themselves to be Democrats.

 Section 3.
 Endorsement Requirement.
 Endorsements shall be made by a three-fifths majority vote of those present and voting except as required by Article X, Section 8.

 Section 4.
 Endorsements of candidates for nomination at state or county nominating conventions.
 The executive board shall schedule an endorsement meeting before any

 state or county nominating convention for the purpose of endorsing candidates for the party’s nomination.

 Section 5.
 Nomination of candidates by the 37th Legislative District Democrats.
 The executive board shall schedule and conduct a nominating meeting only as directed by the state party.
 Requirements for notice and eligibility to vote shall be as directed by the state party.